What precautions can people take to avoid being bitten?

-Kids are at risk because they may veer off walking paths and run through foliage without realizing it, as are pets because they’re always face-down smelling all these fabulous things outdoors.
-Hikers are at risk, and anybody who’s active outdoors, and not just in the countryside.
-In big parks in Queens, certainly as you get to Long Island, Westchester, and once you start getting more rural, you’re going to be at risk.
+Kids are at risk because they might veer off walking paths and run through foliage without realizing it, as are pets because they’re always face-down smelling all these fabulous things outdoors.
+Hikers are at risk, as is anybody who is active outdoors.

 What should you do if you’ve been in an area with ticks?